 I was recently invited to be a guest on the lovely Formula Botanica's podcast, Green Beauty Conversations.
-You'll be able to listen to the podcast soon, but it inspired me to share some insights here on the blog.
+It inspired me to share some insights here on the blog.
 Some beauty branding basics to get you thinking and help you figure out where to start when it comes to visual identity for skincare and haircare products.

 Why does branding matter for beauty businesses?

 If you think about the beauty market, and how many products are out there, you can see how having a distinct identity is essential differentiate your products.
 A good brand communicates what you do and what’s special about it, so it makes it easy for the customer to choose your product above someone else's.

 The visual identity communicates instantly what it would take a long time to put across in words.
 For example, are your values organic, natural and eco-friendly or glamorous and glossy?
 Are the products for men or women, children, or anyone?
 What sort of lifestyle does your ideal customer have?
 The customer will instantly get an impression from your packaging and marketing material to help them decide if the product is for them.
 Of course the words are important too, but you have to get your customers to notice you first, and that's where visuals are so important.